rkashyap621/MBD-Longitudinal-Vehicle-Model/README.md

 This library file is accessible is **'library/'** folder in this repository.

-To know more about lock links, [Click Here](https://in.mathworks.com/help/releases/R2025b/simulink/ug/lock-links-to-library.html)
+To know more about lock links functionality in Simulink library, [Click Here](https://in.mathworks.com/help/releases/R2025b/simulink/ug/lock-links-to-library.html)

 Once the locked library was created I replaced the older editable masked subsystems with the reusable and locked and linked masked subsystem blocks from the library for each resisting forces as shown below.